jurajvitalis/lights-out-solver/README.md

 2. Choose a puzzle to solve from the drop down menu, or create a new one by clicking on the tiles

-3. Choose the algorithm used to solve the puzzle - DFS / BFS / Greedy / A*
+3. Choose an algorithm used to solve the puzzle - DFS / BFS / Greedy / A*

 4. To reset the puzzle to the original state, click **RESET**

 To run it as a python script:

-1. Build the conda environemnt from *environment.yml*
+1. Build a conda environment from *environment.yml*

    ```bash
    conda env create --name envname --file=environment.yml